-Background: Katrina Boone is a senior analyst with Bellwether Education Partners in the Policy and Thought Leadership practice area, focusing on issues related to evaluation and planning, evaluation capacity building, and data analysis.
+Background: Katrina Boone is an associate partner with Bellwether Education Partners in the Policy and Evaluation practice area.
+She specializes in program evaluation, evaluation capacity building, project monitoring and management, and issues related to Native American and Indigenous education.
+She has a history of facilitating organizational development of evaluation processes and data-informed continuous improvement.
+Katrina is committed to the principles of equitable evaluation and her work often leverages participatory methodology and assets-based approaches.
 Currently, Katrina supports several education organizations as they seek to better tell the stories of their impact.

 Katrina began her career as a high school English teacher in Kentucky, where she taught in urban, rural, and suburban schools.
 She holds a bachelor’s degree in English, a master’s degree in teaching, and an advanced graduate certificate in research methods in education policy and evaluation.

 Why I do this work: My childhood was peppered with adverse experiences, and when I look back, I see that my path to college and a successful career was far narrower than I knew.
 I was lucky to attend schools where I thrived academically.
 But my success has depended almost entirely on luck.
 Luck is far too central to success in America, and I’m committed to changing that as much as I can.

 Experience at Bellwether: Program Evaluation/Evaluation Capacity-Building; Quantitative and Qualitative Analysis; Survey Research; Data Collection and Analysis; Policy Research and Analysis; Writing; Research

 Client segments served: K-12 Schools; State Education Agencies; Foundations and Grantees; Nonprofit Organizations; Advocacy Groups

 Sample clients: RE-Center Race & Equity in Education, National Indian Education Association, National Comprehensive Center, Walton Family Foundation, 100Kin10